rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/1-1-doctree-terminology.md

 describe the resulting node order as **the ordered tree/node order**.
 That is, describing a tree order as "ordered" denotes that one does associate a child order with it.
-In addition to that one clarifies that the child order has been embedded into the tree's node order.
+In addition to that one clarifies that the child order has been embedded into the node order.
 As such, that child order can be understood to be **internal** to the corresponding tree.

-Note that, as pointed out above, the node tree that results from embedding a child order is still such that the tree's modified node order has itself no child order.
+Note that, as pointed out above, the node tree that results from embedding a child order is itself still such that it has no child order.
 That is, even **an "ordered tree" is still an "unordered tree"**.

 <!-- ======================================================================= -->
 ## document tree